Office of Residence Life

 Students who submit applications by May 1 should receive an email correspondence from the Office of Residence Life via CampusCruiser by August 1st with your housing assignment.

 What are my options for meal plans?

-No. Pride Bucks are not accepted as payment for food/drinks/meal equivalency at this venue.
+Yes.
+PRIDE Bucks are accepted as payment for food and drinks (non-alcoholic) at Uno's.

 What is the environment like in the freshman halls?

 It is our policy that all freshman residence halls (designated by the Office of Residence Life) are alcohol-free residences.
 This means that the possession and or consumption of alcoholic beverages by anyone regardless of age is prohibited.
 The vast majority of our freshmen are under age 21, so we believe that this policy will help to improve students’ living experiences in freshman residences.